controllercustom/dinput_tinyusb/README.md

 # Arduino TinyUSB DInput Gamepad Controller for Xbox Adaptive Controller

-This has only been tested on a Raspberry Pi Pico board.
+This has only been tested on a Raspberry Pi Pico board and a Raspberry Pi Pico W board.
 But it should work on other RP2040 boards.
 And with some changes it should work on other boards supported by the Adafruit TinyUSB library such as SAMD21/SAMD51, nRF52840, etc.

 For Arduino Leonardo, Pro Micro, and Micro boards see https://github.com/controllercustom/dinput_pluggable

+For ESP32-S3 boards see https://github.com/controllercustom/dinput_ESP32

 The gamepad has the following controls.